 The family has suggested that in lieu of flowers donations be made in Veronica’s name to the Our Lady of Hope Memorial Fund, 9 Wheeler Ave, Whitehall, NY 12887

-To send flowers to Veronica's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Veronica C. Battease, please visit our floral store.